World Cup Results 2018: Round-of-16 Scores and Quarter-Finals Bracket

 1 - England's last World Cup win when drawing 0-0 at half-time was in June 2006; the last time they won a knockout game in the competition (1-0 v Ecuador).
 Battle. #COLENG #ENG #WorldCup https://t.co/TFs2VlbB07

 It looked that way when Kane stepped up from the penalty spot to give the Three Lions the lead in the 57th minute.
-The spot-kick had been awarded after Carlos Sanchez was caught wrestling in the box, despite frequent warnings made to Colombia during previous set-piece situations.
+The spot-kick had been awarded after Carlos Sanchez was caught wrestling with Kane in the box, despite frequent warnings made to Colombia during previous set-piece situations.

 Another goal for Kane, his sixth at the tournament, put him on par with a more illustrious name: